Shivani29sheth/Linear-Ridge-LASSO-Regression/README.md

 The learning objective for all the three models differ by the regularization of the L1 / L2 penalty parameters.
 For linear regression, the cost function is given by E(w) = w<sup>T</sup> X<sup>T</sup> Xw − 2w<sup>T</sup> X<sup>T</sup> y + y<sup>T</sup> y and the model weights are learned via the gradients computed by: (2X<sup>T</sup> X w − 2 X<sup>T</sup> y).
 For Ridge Regression, the cost function is given by E(w) = w<sup>T</sup> X<sup>T</sup> X w − 2 w<sup>T</sup> X<sup>T</sup> y + y<sup>T</sup> y + λ||w||<sup>2</sup> <sub>2</sub> and its gradients are computed by (2X<sup>T</sup> X w − 2 X<sup>T</sup> y + 2 λ w).
 For LASSO Regression, the cost functino is computed by E(w) = w<sup>T</sup> X<sup>T</sup> X w − 2 w<sup>T</sup> X<sup>T</sup> y + y<sup>T</sup> y + λ ||w||<sub>1</sub> and its gradients are computed by (2X<sup>T</sup> X w − 2 X<sup>T</sup> y + λ) if the weights are positive, (2X<sup>T</sup> X w − 2 X<sup>T</sup> y − λ) if the weights are negative, and between [−2X<sup>T</sup> y + λ, −2X <sup>T</sup> y − λ] if the weights are zero.
 As we see, the cost and gradients of all three models differ by their regularization methods which control the weight updation in each of the models.

+Based on this, we develop each each model and compare with respect to its cost curve, its performance and its mean square error.
+Below are the results for each model.

 ### Linear Regression:

 <img src="Regression_Results/Linear_loss.png" width="35%" height="35%">